Adam van Koeverden: Athletic career

+Political career

 On October 4, 2018, Van Koeverden announced he would be seeking the nomination of the Liberal Party of Canada in the riding of Milton to be a candidate in the 2019 Canadian federal election.
 Van Koeverden won the Liberal nomination on January 20, 2019, and won the Liberal seat in Milton on October 21, 2019, defeating the incumbent, Conservative Party deputy leader Lisa Raitt, taking over 51% of the vote to Raitt's 36%.

 In the 2021 federal election, Van Koeverden received over 51% of the vote defeating challenger Nadeem Akbar who carried just over 33% of the vote.

 In 2022, following the Russian invasion of Ukraine, Van Koeverden was one of the 313 Canadians banned from entering Russia because of his support for Ukraine.

-Also in 2022, Van Koeverden told an Ontario born New Zealand school teacher to "F--- off" during a heated exchange on Canada's covid vaccine policy.
-Van Koeverden apologized indirectly for the sleight of tongue.
+Van Koeverden served as the Parliamentary Secretary to the Minister of Environment and Climate Change and to the Minister of Sport and Physical Activity from 2023 to 2025.

+During the 2025 Canadian federal election, Van Koeverden secured the Liberal Party nomination for the newly-formed riding of Burlington North-Milton West, and was elected as Member of Parliament for Burlington North-Milton West winning over 50% of the vote.
+He defeated Conservative candidate Nadeem Akbar by roughly 6000 votes.
+Following the election, Van Koeverden was named Secretary of State for Sport, and will serve in the Cabinet of Prime Minister Mark Carney.